 - 1 tablespoon fresh thyme or 1 teaspoon dried

 - In a large pot, add your chopped onion and garlic with the olive oil.

-- Saute until the onions are translucent.
+- Saute until the onions are translucent, about 5-10 minutes.

 - Remove and discard the herbs.

 - Add in the peas and lemon juice, let simmer for 1-2 minutes to defrost the peas.

 - Taste and adjust seasonings as desired.